Live and Learn

 Salvation began on earth for mankind when his Son was born (what we celebrate at Christmas) and has been unfolding ever since.

 In most churches, we gather that a remarkable peace and joy are things reserved for “that day- whenever we go to Heaven.”
-We do not hear that we can experience heaven on earth NOW.
+We do not hear that we are meant to experience heaven on earth NOW.

 He wants un-understandable peace for all of us.
 He wants abundant joy for all of us.
 This joy and this peace that Jesus spoke of are unshakable.
 They are not damaged or influenced by circumstances.
 They weather any and every storm.
 But we can not find them without the Light of the World living in us and through us.